Ivy 0.8.0 is out

 Completion in region

-.
+From now on, ivy-mode will also set completion-in-region-function.
 This means that functions like:

-in many major modes, - TAB while in the M-: (
+• TAB while in the M-: (eval-expression) minibuffer,

-) minibuffer, - TAB in a
+• TAB in a shell buffer,

-will use ivy
+will use ivy for completion.

 Many improvements to ivy-occur-mode